Da-Buche/skill-best-practices/README.md

 # General Coding Advice

-The following advice are not specific to SKILL in particular, but I believe, it is always good to remind them.
+The following pieces of advice are not specific to SKILL in particular, but I believe, it is always good to remind them.

 ## Programming Mottos